galaxyproject/training-material/faqs/galaxy/analysis_job_failure_value_error.md

 contributors: [jennaj, garimavs]
 ---

-The full error is usually a longer message seen only after clicking on the bug icon:
+The full error is usually a longer message seen only after clicking on the bug icon or by reviewing the job details `stderr`.

+How to do both is covered in the Troubleshooting errors [FAQ]({% link faqs/galaxy/analysis_troubleshooting.md %}).

 <pre>
 stderr
 ...
 Many lines of text, may include parameters
 ...
 ...
-ValueError: invalid literal for int() with base 10: 'some-read-identifier-name'
+ValueError: invalid literal for int() with base 10: some-sequence-read-name
 </pre>

 - Causes: